Moyna, Purba Medinipur: Police station

 Moyna police station has jurisdiction over Moyna CD block.
 Moyna police station covers an area of 147 km2 with a population of 196,903.
 It is located in Anandapur Mouza.

 CD block HQ

-The headquarters of this CD block are located at Dakshin Moyna.
+The headquarters of this CD block are located at South Moyna.

 Urbanisation

 94.08% of the population of Tamluk subdivision live in the rural areas.
-Only 5.92% of the population live in the urban areas, and that is the second lowest proportion of urban population amongst the four subdivisions in Purba Medinipur district, just above Egra subdivision.
+Only 5.92% of the population live in the urban areas, and that is the second lowest proportion of urban population amongst the four subdivisions in East Midnapore district, just above Egra subdivision.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per 2011 Census of India Dakshin Moyna had a total population of 3,695 of which 1,971 (53%) were males and 1,724 (47%) were females.
+As per 2011 Census of India South Moyna had a total population of 3,695 of which 1,971 (53%) were males and 1,724 (47%) were females.
 Population below 6 years was 319.
-The total number of literates in Dakshin Moyna was 3,062 (90.70% of the population over 6 years).
+The total number of literates in South Moyna was 3,062 (90.70% of the population over 6 years).